-Ulster American Folk Park a step back in time
+Ulster American Folk Park Omagh – a step back in time

-The Park tells the stories of over three centuries of Irish emigration to the new world.
+The Omagh folk park tells the stories of over three centuries of Irish emigration to the new world.
 Costumed interpreters and guides are based within the exhibits and tell the stories of who lived there and what their lives were like.

-The Ulster American Folk Park focuses on the Irish who left Ulster in the 18th, 19th and 20th centuries including those suffering due to the famine.
+The Ulster Folk Museum focuses on the Irish who left Ulster in the 18th, 19th and 20th centuries including those suffering due to the famine.

 About the Ulster American Folk Park